Food Waste

 A. You will be supplied with biodegradable liners, but you can also use standard plastic bags (like supermarket carrier bags, bread bags or pedal bin liners).

-Q. Will we be given liners in the future?
+Q. Will I be given more liners in the future?

 Q. What if I don’t produce any food waste?